awslabs/s3-connector-for-pytorch/s3torchbenchmarking/README.md

 source <PATH-TO-VENV>/bin/activate
 ```

+Then, `cd` to the `s3torchbenchmarking` directory, and run the `utils/prepare_ec2_instance.sh` script: the latter will
+take care of updating the instance's packages (through either `yum` or `apt`), install Mountpoint for Amazon S3, and
+install the required Python packages.

 > [!NOTE]
 > Some errors may arise while trying to run the benchmarks; below are some workarounds to execute in such cases.